 The Shore & Dunes loop forms the main championship layout - modern, challenging, and beautifully routed through dunes and along the sea wall.
 Prince’s combines historical significance with slick conditioning and a fantastic coastal setting, making it a must-play on any Kent golf tour.

-Number of times to host The Open: 1
+No. of times hosting The Open: 1 1931

 Prince's Golf Club